SwapnilSonawane894/spiot-feedback-portal/replit.md

 - **Signout Handling:** Uses `signOut({ redirect: false })` with manual redirect to prevent crashes and ensure smooth logout experience.
 - **Dynamic NEXTAUTH_URL:** Automatically detects Replit domain from environment variables or falls back to localhost for development.
 - **Submission Status Year Filtering:** The submission status page displays students filtered by academic year (SYCO, TYCO, FYCO) with proper year information displayed in the table.
 Year filtering handles empty results gracefully.
+- **Progressive Loading Pattern:** All client-side pages use skeleton loaders to render UI structure immediately while data loads in the background.
+This prevents blank screens and reduces perceived loading time, creating a more professional and responsive feel throughout the application.

 # External Dependencies